Reserve and Guard GI Bill

-GI Bill benefits are available for Selected Reserve servicemembers to help with education and training costs.
+GI Bill benefits are available for Selected Reserve and National Guard members to help with education and training costs.
 The guide topics include the following:

-Beside the MGIB SR, activated reserve and Guard servicemembers may be eligible for the Post-9/11 GI Bill if they were activated under certain conditions.
+Besides the MGIB-SR, activated reserve and Guard servicemembers may be eligible for the Post-9/11 GI Bill if they were activated under certain conditions.
 See our Post-9/11 GI Bill page for more details.

-The MGIB SR Chapter 1606 benefit is worth over $11,000.
+The MGIB-SR benefit is worth over $11,000.
 This amount is based on the current monthly full-time student payment rate multiplied by the 36-month limit.
 This "payment rate" automatically increases on October 1 each year.
 You get the increase no matter when you became eligible or start using it.

 Note: Your actual benefits may be higher if you signed up for the Army, Navy or Marine Corps College Funds.